10yard/dkafe/rpi4/rpi4_notes.md

 If there is interference then increase then set ```config_hdml_boost=5``` and increase or reduce value to resolve.

-The KMS graphics driver overlay should be commented out i.e.
+The KMS graphics driver overlay should be commented out.
+It is by defaut. i.e.

 ```
 # dtoverlay=vc4-kms-v3d